ckf42/shdl/README.md

 ### Usability

-* Export as (cross-platform?) standalone executable
+* Export as standalone executable
 * Provide module integration
 * Optimize dependencies
     * Use urllib instead of requests?